Imtiaz Ibne Alam

 Cons of Online Medical Consultations

-A recent study, published this year in the Clinical Orthopaedics and Related Research, concluded that the cost and quality of care associated with online doctor consultation are uncertain and so need to be evaluated carefully.
+A recent 2022 study, published in the British Journal of General Practice, concluded that the cost and quality of care associated with online doctor consultation are uncertain and so need to be evaluated carefully.

 In a nutshell, using these online services can allow you to request advice from a variety of doctors and receive multiple responses.
 This medium ultimately improves the chances of getting a balance of opinions.
 But the quality of the medical care provided by these providers is still unknown.